iArcanic/pacific-tours-ccse-cw1-report/report.md

 }
 ```

-Implementing this gave a further security layer on the user login side, giving them the option to generate recovery codes in the case that they forget their login credentials completely.
+Implementing this gave a further security layer on the user login side, giving them the option to generate recovery codes in the case.
 TOTP and 2FA provides security even in the event of impersonation with the right user details [@reese2018].
-Not only for security requirements, however, this implementation fosters trust with stakeholders and users, giving more of an incentive to use the system [@gupta2024].
+This implementation also fosters trust with stakeholders and users, giving more of an incentive to use the system [@gupta2024].

 For more detail, see Appendix [5.8.1](#581-files-for-totp-and-2fa) for all the content relating to TOTP two-factor authentication.

 ## 4.2 Password hashing

 When database security checks or general configuration is taking place, sensitive user details should be hashed in order to be compliant with GDPR regulations, especially user account passwords [@finck2020].
 This is automatically taken into consideration by default by ASP.NET Identity Framework, which applies its own custom algorithm to hash the password.
-Upon viewing the database, the password field for users is a random string of alphanumeric characters – making it impossible to reverse engineer and find the original password as hashing is a one-way process.
+Upon viewing the database, the password field for users is a random string of alphanumeric characters.

-The code (see Appendix [5.8.2](#582-files-for-aspnet-identity-framework-hashing-algorithm)) for ASP.NET default Identity Framework cryptography implementation uses a KDF (Key Derivation Function) with a random salt to produce a hash [@stackoverflow2023].
+The code (see Appendix [5.8.2](#582-files-for-aspnet-identity-framework-hashing-algorithm)) for ASP.NET default Identity Framework cryptography implementation.
+It uses a KDF (Key Derivation Function) with a random salt to produce a hash [@stackoverflow2023].

-Within the database, the hashing appears like so (see Appendix)

 ## 4.3 Authenticated user-only views

-Protecting website routes is critical so that authentication bypass does not occur, and users cannot manipulate and gain access to data [@telerik2023].
+Protecting website routes is critical so that authentication bypass does not occur, and users cannot gain unauthorised access to data [@telerik2023].

-Since there are managerial positions, in addition to just normal users, Identity Roles are added (see [3.5](#35-key-requirement-5-manager-role-and-bookings-report-display)) and thus certain pages have to be limited.
-In the event that the user finds themselves on a page which they are not authorised for, appropriate "access denied" page should be displayed (also through ASP.NET Identity Framework).

 To achieve this on specific pages, an attribute can be added at the top of Razor pages like below.